ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 PractiTest is a cloud-only SaaS platform.
 There is no option to self-host on your own infrastructure.
 Your test data, requirements, traceability matrices, and execution results all live on PractiTest's servers.
 The source code is proprietary and closed.

-For teams building applications in regulated industries (healthcare, finance, government, defense), this is often a non-starter.
+For teams building applications in regulated industries (healthcare, finance, government, defense), this is often a limiting factor.
 HIPAA, PCI DSS, SOC 2, and FedRAMP compliance frameworks frequently require that testing tools and data reside on controlled, auditable infrastructure.
-PractiTest cannot accommodate this.
+PractiTest's cloud-only model cannot accommodate that requirement for the test management and traceability data it stores.
+Teams in this position typically still need a TCM tool that supports self-hosting or on-premise deployment for the test case and requirements data itself; that is a separate evaluation from the test-execution question this article focuses on.

 Even outside regulated industries, the lack of self-hosting creates dependency risk.
 If PractiTest experiences an outage, your test management workflow stops.
 If they change their API, your integrations break.
 If they deprecate a feature you depend on, you adapt or leave.
 And leaving means exporting your data from a proprietary format and rebuilding your workflow from scratch.